Occ3D: A Large-Scale 3D Occupancy Prediction Benchmark for Autonomous Driving: Coarse-to-Fine Occupancy Network

+To deal with the challenging 3D occupancy prediction problem, we present a new transformer-based model named \textbf{C}oarse-\textbf{t}o-\textbf{F}ine \textbf{Occ}upancy (CTF-Occ) network.
 An overview of CTF-Occ network is shown in Figure~\ref{fig:model}.
 First, 2D image features are extracted from multi-view images with an image backbone.
 Then, 3D voxel queries aggregate 2D image features into 3D space via a cross-attention operation.
-Our approach involves using a pyramid voxel encoder that progressively improves voxel feature representations through incremental token selection and spatial cross-attention in a coarse-to-fine fashion.
-This method enhances the spatial resolution and refines the detailed geometry of objects, ultimately leading to more accurate 3D occupancy predictions.
-Additionally, we utilize an implicit occupancy decoder, which allows for arbitrary resolution output.
+Our approach involves using a pyramid voxel encoder that progressively improves voxel feature representation through incremental token selection and spatial cross-attention in a coarse-to-fine fashion.
+This approach enhances the spatial resolution and refines the detailed geometry of objects, ultimately leading to more accurate 3D occupancy predictions.